mynameisjakke/vision-privacy/wordpress-plugin/README.md

 - WordPress 5.0 or higher
 - PHP 7.4 or higher
 - Active internet connection for API communication
-- Valid Vision Privacy service account
+- No account setup required - automatic registration

 ## Installation